In this post, we will learn what accessibility testing is and the following to the complete guide to Accessibility Testing.

-Web applications or web tools should design and code well in a way that even people with disabilities can use them easily.
-Most of the applications in the market are designed in such a way that people with disabilities feel difficult or impossible to use them.
+Software applications should be designed in such a way that it is accessible by every differently-abled customer, understanding their needs and behavior so that they can use that product with ease.
+Sadly, it is not the case with most of the applications in the market, they are designed in such a way that users with disabilities find it difficult or sometimes even impossible to use them.

-Websites should accessible to people with various varieties of sight, hearing, movement, and cognitive ability.
+Websites and applications should be accessible to users with sight, hearing, movement, and cognitive diverse abilities.

 What is Web Accessibility?

 Web accessibility helps users with diverse abilities to perceive, understand, navigate, and interact with the website with ease.
 It focuses on breaking the barriers that make it hard for users with disabilities to use the web application.

 Web applications must support users who are visually, physically, cognitively challenged.

 The accessibility testing is used to verify whether a web application is built in such a way that it is accessible i.e easy to use by any differently-abled individual.

 It is a type of testing to verify the application from the end user’s perspective that includes customers having a hearing, age-related issues, physical, visual, and learning disabilities, and so on.